ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 ### Customizing a peer configuration
 {: #ibm-hlfsupport-console-adv-deployment-peer-create-json}

 In addition to the peer settings that are provided in the console when you provision a peer, you have the extra option to override some of the peer settings.
 If you are familiar with Hyperledger Fabric, these settings are configured in the peer configuration `core.yaml` file when a peer is deployed.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console configures these fields for you using default settings and many of these fields are not exposed by the console.
+The Fabric Operations Console configures these fields for you using default settings and many of these fields are not exposed by the console.
 But the console also includes a panel where you can provide a `JSON` to override a set of these parameters before a peer is deployed.
 You can find the peer configuration `JSON` and an example of how to use the configuration override to customize your deployment in the sections below.

 #### Why would I want to override a peer configuration?
 {: #ibm-hlfsupport-console-adv-deployment-peer-customization-why}